josamontiel/Detection-Engineering-Framework/Background-and-Introduction.md

     style E fill:#f0f6fc,stroke:#fff,stroke-width:2px,color:#000
 ```

 > ⚠️ **Disclaimer**: Following the guidelines and recommendations in this document does not guarantee a secure environment, or that all security incidents will be prevented.
 Absolute security is impossible to achieve on any open network.
 However, security risks can be reduced by establishing a good security policy together with sound administration practices; monitoring and responding to security incidents; testing and evaluating security; and improving, securing and managing security weaknesses on an on-going basis.
-Cisco does not recommend deploying security technologies without associated security policies.

 ---